 Why Choose San Juan Outfitters for Your Adventure

 Our guides are AMAZING! – Our guides are the best in the industry, and are hand selected to join our San Juan Outfitters staff.
-With over an 80% staff retention rate, our guides are highly trained and have years of experience leading tours in the San Juan Islands.
+With a retention rate of over 80%, our guides are highly trained and have years of experience leading tours in the San Juan Islands.
 All guides have degrees or backgrounds in biology, ecology, or outdoor recreation.
-Whether it be creating a home-cooked meal in the field or a delivering a whitty joke, our guides can do it!
-San Juan Outfitters’ guides participant in rigorous safety training with Body Boat Blade International in addition to biweekly safety training sessions.
-Safety is, and will continue to be our #1 priority.
+Whether it be creating a home-cooked meal in the field or delivering a whitty joke, our guides can do it all!
+San Juan Outfitters’ guides participate in rigorous safety training with Body Boat Blade International in addition to biweekly safety training sessions.
+Safety is, and will continue to be, our #1 priority.

 San Juan Outfitters provides top of the line gear and fresh meals.
-All you need to pack is your personal clothing and toiletries, which we make easy by providing you with a packing check list.
-All gear including tents, to sleeping bags and pads, to camp pillows are provided and included brands such as REI, Mountain Hardware, and MSR.
+All you need to pack is your personal clothing and toiletries, which we make easy with our packing check list.
+All gear is included, from tents, sleeping bags and pads, to camp pillows.
+All from top outdoor brands like REI, Mountain Hardware, and MSR.
 All meals from lunch on day one through lunch on the final day are prepared fresh in the field by your guide.
 Dietary restrictions?
 No problem!
 We can accommodate most dietary restrictions including gluten- or lactose-free, vegetarian, and Kosher.
 We use local, organic, and fresh ingredients whenever possible and meals include menu items like breakfast hash and pasta primavera.
-All participants are required to complete and return their pre-trip questionnaires, which is used get to know you a little better!
+All participants are required to complete and return their pre-trip questionnaires, which are used to get to know you a little better!

-All guests paddle in double or triple kayaks with gear packed into the kayak, with all gear for your adventure packed into the sea kayak upon departure.
-Gear is not motor-boater to the campsite prior to departure.
+All guests paddle in double or triple kayaks with all gear for your adventure packed into the sea kayak upon departure.
+Gear is not motor-boated to the campsite prior to departure.
 We use triple kayaks as doubles on overnights and pack larger gear items into the middle seat.
 We use expedition style Northwest Kayaks that are very stable and easy to steer using a foot peg rudder system.
-The Whale Sanctuary Multiday Itinerary is our most challenging itinerary, and tours can expect to paddle 15+ miles on day 1, and then 12-15 miles on days 2 and 3.
+The Whale Sanctuary Multi-day Itinerary is our most challenging itinerary, and tours can expect to paddle 15+ miles on day 1, and then 12-15 miles on days 2 and 3.
 Please note that fully loaded sea kayaks can be heavy, and feeling fatigued and/or sore after a day of sea kayaking is very normal.

 Your guide will call you the day before your tour to go over the details of your trip.
-If you are on island the day before departure, your guide will set a time to meet up and give you dry bags so you can come packed and ready to go the day of your tour.
+We suggest being on island the day before departure, so you and your guide can set up a time to meet up, get dry bags and go over the next day's itinerary.
+This way you can come packed and ready to go the day of your tour!

 Depending on your interests and group size, some itinerary items can be ammended to give your group the best trip!
 Want more camp time or more paddling?
 Let us know!
 We email a pre-trip questionnaire prior to your tour to make sure we provide the best tour possible for your family.